To send in a question or comment ...

 Drawing especially from Brian’s book Finding Our Way Again, this presentation explores such concepts as "ancient-future worship," the meaning of ritual, liturgy as group spiritual formation, and leadership as exposure to "masters of practice," to help leaders plan and lead public worship more effectively - with the goal of authentic spiritual formation in mind.
 (With more sessions, more experiential practice can be incorporated.)

-Onramp to the Postmodern Conversation (1 - 3 sessions)
+8. Onramp to the Postmodern/Emergent/Convergence Conversation (1 - 3 sessions)

-Brian recounts the development of the “emerging church movement,” summarizes problems with the term, provides an overview of what emerging churches have in common, addresses common criticisms, and assesses the way ahead.
+Brian recounts the development of the “emerging church movement,” summarizes problems with the term, provides an overview of what emerging churches have in common, addresses common criticisms, and invites people to become participants in the church that is emerging.
+This presentation draws from his book A Generous Orthodoxy.